hustle2live/social-network/README.md

 Hi,
 In [this mini-app ](https://hustle2live.github.io/social-network/) you've got a chance to get the best jokes :laughing: from [CHUCK Norris Jokes API](https://api.chucknorris.io/)

-==After a sending message take await for 10 seconds== to get an answer with some fun joke from Chuck's
+ __After a sending message__ take await for 10 seconds to get an answer with some fun joke from Chuck's

 This is a simple React, JavaScript social Chat application You can write messages and get answers from your contact's list.